 There are two types of prepayment penalties: soft and hard.

 “A soft prepayment penalty is only assessed when you refinance your home.
 And it would conform to the language of an agreed percentage penalty found in your mortgage loan documents,” Gallagher says.

 A hard penalty occurs when you sell your home or refinance.
 You can also incur a prepayment penalty if you attempt to pay off more than 20 percent of your loan balance in any given year.

 “Making a few extra payments toward your principal or paying a little extra every month usually isn’t enough to trigger a prepayment penalty,” Bulger says.

 Example of a prepayment penalty

 Here’s another prepayment penalty scenario.
 Say you bought a house 19 months ago and borrowed $200,000 via a non-conforming mortgage loan to finance it.
-But now, interest rates have dropped much lower and you want to refinance to lower your monthly payments.
+Now, interest rates have dropped much lower, and you want to refinance to lower your monthly payments.